 Hidden costs are added at the final stages of a purchase, often just before payment, surprising the user with extra charges such as processing fees, shipping costs, or even additional service options.

-Example: On some travel booking sites, the price seems attractive at first, but at the final payment stage, insurance or service fees are automatically added.
+Example: On some travel booking sites, the price seems attractive at first, but at the final payment stage, insurance or service charges are automatically added.
 The user is faced with a much higher amount than expected.

 Example: You’ve probably already seen a pop-up window offering you a discount with two options: “Yes, I want to save money” or “No, I don’t like saving money”.
 This wording seeks to influence the user by making them feel guilty.